 - Supply Chain Logistics helps efficiently handle warehousing and delivery-related operations, including yard management, order fulfillment, tracking, and more.

-- Manufacturing module enables production management, planning, and optimization, as well as quality control.
+- The Manufacturing module enables production management, planning, and optimization, as well as quality control.

-- Product Lifecycle Management supports the product development process, costs analysis, portfolio management, etc.
+- Product Lifecycle Management supports the product development process, cost analysis, portfolio management, etc.

 - Enterprise Asset Management helps to control and optimize asset performance, plus supports maintenance activities.

 Who can benefit from it?
 SAP products fit exactly into the requirements of large enterprises with thousands of employees and multimillion-dollar budgets.
 For midsize businesses and doubly so for small companies, their suites are too costly to acquire, implement, and maintain.
 With SAP SCM, you’ll need a dedicated team of tech-savvy experts to administer the system.
 And that adds to the total cost of ownership.